aztechdev/dev-notes/nodejs-notes.md

 process.kill(process.pid, 'SIGTERM')
 ```

-> Note: for mor information on these signals, check out [the Linux manual on signals](https://man7.org/linux/man-pages/man7/signal.7.html)
+> Note: for more information on these signals, check out [the Linux manual on signals](https://man7.org/linux/man-pages/man7/signal.7.html)

 ## How to Read Environment Variables From Node.js